Skip to main content

 Term Ends: 2025

-Mrs. Dioguardi has been on the Webster CSD Board of Education since 2015 and is currently serving as its vice president.
-She is on the board's budget advisory and policy committees, is PTSA liaison to Plank Road South Elementary, Spry Middle School, and Webster Schroeder HS, and represents the district on the community partnership Webster Health and Education Network: A Drug Free Community Coalition (WHEN:DFCC).
-She is also on MSCB's labor relations committee and serves on the School Counseling Program Advisory Council and Sources of Strength Adult Leader Committee and Code of Conduct Committee.
+Mrs. Dioguardi has been on the Webster CSD Board of Education since 2015 and is currently serving her second term as its vice president.
+She is on the board's policy and strategic planning committees, is PTSA liaison to Plank South Elementary School, Spry Middle School, and Webster Schroeder High School, and represents the district on the community partnership Webster Health and Education Network: A Drug Free Community Coalition (WHEN:DFCC).
+She is also on MSCB's labor relations committee.

-A long-standing member of Webster PTSA, Mrs. Dioguardi has served at Webster Schroeder HS, Spry Middle School, and Plank Road South Elementary School.
+A long-standing member of Webster PTSA, Mrs. Dioguardi has served at Webster Schroeder High School, Spry Middle School, and Plank South Elementary School.
 During her time at Plank South she served as chair for five years and was steward of the Plank South Little Free Library.

 Carole Barnabas